Sam-Dragon/interview/java-questions/easy/direct-questions.md

 18. How many ways can we perform synchronizaton process ? <br>
 A.  It can be using sync block (OR) sync method

+19. When to use wait(), notify() and notifyAll()
+A.  Mainly used for Thread Communication.
+Must be used in sync block/method <br>
+    Example: producer-consumer problem etc..

+20. What is mutually exclusive lock ?
+A.  When one thread holds the lock and other thread wants to aquire it, they are mutually exclusive in nature. <br>
+    (Or) The object is locked mutually on threads.
+It requires synchronization

-19. What is deadlock ?
+21. What is deadlock ?
 How does it occur ?
 Preventition steps ?
 Disadvantages ? <br>
-A.  Deadlock is a process in which threads lock each other waiting forever. <br>
+A.  Deadlock is a process in which threads lock each other waiting forever, it happens in mutli-threaded enviroment while        threads works with resource with sync block or methods <br>
     It can occur if the two threads waits for each other to release the resource <br>
     Steps: <br>
         - Its generally happens through bad design, it can be corrected at code level <br>